 We have volunteers from all walks of life and all educational levels.
 Schools of Hope staff provide activities and materials for the tutor to use in the tutoring session.
-Schools of Hope provides training on the basic skills you need to be comfortable and effective as a tutor.
+Schools of Hope provides training and resources on the basic skills you need to be comfortable and effective as a tutor.

 What if I have to miss a week or more?

 We all have times when illness, vacations or job responsibilities will force us to miss a tutoring session or two.
 We ask that volunteers notify the teacher and tutor coordinator as soon as possible so the child can be informed and will not be surprised by your absence.